ProjectPythia/pythia-tutorials/README.md

 ## Contribution

 To add your tutorial directory please:
-  1. Review the tutorial template.
+  1. Review the tutorial template (coming soon).
   2. Upload your notebook(s) and corresponding markdown file to a unique directory with the naming convention `TOPIC_YYYY_MM_DD`.
   3. Edit the content table (coming soon) to include your content.

-If you would like to host a tutorial through the Project Pythia Tutorial Seminar Series, please reach out to us here on GitHub or by emailing `projedtpythia@ucar.edu`.
+If you would like to host a tutorial through the Project Pythia Tutorial Seminar Series, please reach out to us here on GitHub or by emailing `projectpythia@ucar.edu`.
 Contributors Guide coming soon.